SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsubsection{Dataset and experimental settings}

 The experiments were conducted on the HRSSC dataset \citep{liSSFNetSpectralSpatial2025}, which was derived from AVIRIS-C products.
 It contains 1445 images, each with a spatial size of $256\times256$ pixels, 224 spectral channels, and a ground resolution ranging from 3 to 15 m.
 The dataset comprises 11 classes (e.g., airport, city, farmland) and exhibits a notable class imbalance, posing a challenge to the classification task.
-Considering the influence of water vapor, we removed the corresponding absorption bands as well as several low-quality bands (i.e., bands 103–115, 152–170, and 222–224), ultimately retaining 192 spectral channels for the input.
-We adhered to the official data split, using 10\% of the samples for training.
+Considering the influence of water vapor, we removed the corresponding absorption bands as well as several low-quality bands (i.e., bands 104--115, 153--170, and 223--224), ultimately retaining 192 spectral channels for the input.
+Following \cite{liSSFNetSpectralSpatial2025}, we used 10\% of the samples for training, and reported the best accuracy on the remaining split, evaluated every 5 epochs.

 For a comprehensive comparison, the baselines included not only pre-trained hyperspectral models, i.e., HyperSIGMA \citep{wangHypersigmaHyperspectralIntelligence2025}, and SpectralEarth \citep{brahamSpectralEarthTrainingHyperspectral2025}, but also foundation models pre-trained on multispectral data modalities, i.e., SpectralGPT \citep{hongSpectralGPTSpectralRemote2024}, SatMAE \citep{congSatmaePretrainingTransformers2022}, and SatMAE++ \citep{nomanRethinkingTransformersPretraining2024}, as well as general models pre-trained on RGB data, i.e., ResNet \citep{heDeepResidualLearning2016} and ViT \citep{dosovitskiyImageWorth16x162021}.